datajoedata/datajoedata/README.md

-Thank you for visiting my GitHub profile!
-I look forward to connecting with you and sharing my passion for data analytics.
+Thank you for checking out my GitHub profile!
+Feel free to connect, I'm always excited to connect and share experience in the data analytics, data science, data stuff fields in general. :P